Menu Close

-Plant sterols in our diet and topical creams have amazing effects on the health of your skin.
+Plant sterols in our diet and topical creams, such as Argan Oil, have amazing effects on the health of your skin.

-Once eaten they are processed into substances that protect our skin.
-They also regulate many other important functions our body.
+They occur in foods and once ingested are processed into substances that protect our skin from aging and regulate many other important functions our body.

-So, a healthy supply of phytosterols is essential for healthy and youthful looking skin.
+So, a healthy supply of phytosterols is essential if you want to maintain a healthy and youthful looking skin [0].

 What are Plant Sterols?